 - Check for default account credentials on any new hardware or software you buy, or any devices that have been factory reset.
-If you find any, change the passwords for them.
+If you find any, change them.
 Make the new passwords long, strong, and unique.

-- Use a password manager to store your passwords.
+- Use a password manager to store your usernames and passwords.
 That way, you won’t have to remember them all, and they’ll be encrypted so no-one else can access them.
-Get whoever’s responsible for the systems in your business to store details for the default password manager account and any general admin accounts.

 7. Choose the right cloud services for your business